Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Theory of Posterior Robustness for Multivariate Data

 \subsection{On necessity of symmetry for robustness}

-As explained in the previous section, a novel feature of the proposed error model (\ref{eq:model_main}) is that the scale parameter $t_{i,k}$ is not always positive but can take a negative value.
-The tail condition in (\ref{eq:pareto}) also guarantees this feature.
-To demonstrate the necessity of the symmetric distribution for $t_{i,k}$ for the likelihood robustness, we provide a sketch of the proof of Theorem~\ref{thm:unnormalized} in the bivariate case.
-Again, the rigorous proof for general $p$ is left in the Supplementary Materials.
+As explained in the previous section, a novel feature of the proposed model is that the scale parameter $t_{i,k}$ is not always positive, but can take a negative value.
+This feature is explicitly stated in the tail condition in (\ref{eq:pareto}) and assumed in Theorem~\ref{thm:unnormalized}.
+To demonstrate the necessity of a symmetric distribution of $t_{i,k}$ for likelihood robustness, we provide a sketch of the proof of Theorem~\ref{thm:unnormalized} in the bivariate case.
+Again, a rigorous proof of general $p$ is provided in the Supplementary Materials.